Skip to content

 Model Context Protocol (MCP)

 LISA supports Model Context Protocol (MCP), a popular open standard that enables developers to securely connect AI assistants to systems where data lives.
-Customers can connect MCP servers with LISA and use the tools hosted on that server.
+Customers can connect 3rd Party and LISA hosted MCP servers within the chat UI and use the tools hosted on those servers.
 For example, if an MCP server is added to LISA that supports email/calendar actions then LISA customers can prompt for supported tasks.
 In this case, customers could request help sending calendar invites on their behalf to specific colleagues based on everyone’s availability.
 The LLM would automatically engage the appropriate MCP server tools and perform the necessary steps to complete the task.

 Activate MCP Feature & LLM

-- Administrators must first activate the MCP Server Connections feature on LISA’s Configuration page.
+1. Administrators must first activate the MCP Server Connections feature on LISA’s Configuration page.
 When active, the MCP Connections page will appear under the Libraries menu for all LISA users.
-To activate, toggle Allow MCP Server Connections to be active.
+To activate, toggle MCP Server Connections to be active.
 Click Save Changes and then Update.

 Add MCP Connections